What is a Pediatric Heart Murmur?

 A heart murmur is simply an extra sound heard when listening to the heart.
 The normal sounds a heart makes are from the valves closing.
 If there is turbulence, or disturbance, in the flow of blood through the heart or major blood vessels around the heart, a murmur may be heard.

 Heart murmurs can generally be divided into two categories:

-- Murmurs that are not due to structural problems in the heart also called "innocent murmurs" or "functional murmurs."
+- Murmurs that are not due to structural problems in the heart, also called "innocent murmurs" or "functional murmurs."
 These types of murmurs do not usually require follow-up visits with a cardiologist.

-- Murmurs which are due to a structural problem of the heart (such as a hole in the heart, a narrowed heart valve or a leaky heart valve).
+- Murmurs that are due to a structural problem of the heart (such as a hole in the heart, a narrowed heart valve or a leaky heart valve).
 These murmurs require further evaluation and follow-up with a cardiologist.